rhythm-collective/keyengine/README.md

 - Start active transpiling: `Ctrl + Shift + B`

 ## To create new examples or compiling in Typescript

 - Write your .ts files under the `engine/` or `example/` directories.
 - The folder and file structure you create will be mimicked in the `bin/` directory.
 - There is no compilation level difference between files in `engine/` or `examples/`.
+- The `index.html` should not live in the `bin/` directories, and should reference compiled code.
+See existing examples.

 ## Set Up Debugging in Firefox